resilienceacademy/geonode-customisation/README.md

 # geonode-customisation
 Customised files and everything required to get them on place.

-Script will work only if django containers name is: django4geonode.
+Script will work only if django containers name is: django4resilienceacademy.git.

-Note: Current customisation is done on June 2019 version of GeoNode 2.10.
+Note: Current customisation is done on June 2019 version of GeoNode 2.10.1.
 Some files are already changed if this is used on new installation.

 ## Usage

+<aside class="notice">To be used with https://github.com/geosolutions-it/resilienceacademy.git</aside>

 1) Clone repository on server hosting GeoNode:

-    `git clone git@github.com:resilienceacademy/geonode-customisation.git`
+    `git clone git@github.com:geosolutions-it/geonode-customisation.git`

 2) Make .sh files executable